Martin Georgiev

-Martin Pavlov Georgiev (Мартин Павлов Георгиев; born 24 September 2005) is a Bulgarian professional footballer who currently plays as a defender for Slavia Sofia.
+Martin Pavlov Georgiev (Мартин Павлов Георгиев; born 24 September 2005) is a Bulgarian professional footballer who plays as a defender for Super League Greece club AEK Athens and the Bulgaria national team.

 He was included in The Guardian's "Next Generation" list for 2022.

 Club career

-Born in Sofia, Georgiev started his career at the local Slavia Sofia.
+Born in Sofia, Georgiev started his career at the local club Slavia.
 He made his professional debut for the team on 11 November 2021 in a league match against CSKA Sofia.
 One week later, he played his second league match against Ludogorets, but was sent off with a straight red after a heavy foul.
 In May 2022, it was reported that Barcelona were interested in signing Martin.
-On June 1, Slavia's owner, Ventseslav Stefanov, announced that the deal was almost completed and Martin would sign with Barcelona for 2 years, however, the final agreement between the two clubs ended up being a one year loan deal with Barcelona's Juvenil A team.
+On June 1, Slavia's owner, Ventseslav Stefanov, announced that the deal was almost completed and Martin would sign with Barcelona for 2 years, however, the final agreement between the two clubs ended up being a one-year loan deal with Barcelona's Juvenil A team.

 On 15 July 2022, Georgiev joined Barcelona Juvenil A on loan with an option to buy.
 In September of the same year, he was named by English newspaper The Guardian as one of the best players born in 2005 worldwide.
-On 4 July 2023, Slavia announced his return to the team from Barca following the completion of his loan.
+On 4 July 2023, Slavia announced his return to the team from Barça following the completion of his loan.

 International career

 Georgiev represented Bulgaria U17 at the 2022 UEFA European Under-17 Championship where the team finished last in the group stage.
-On 14 October 2025, he earned his first cap for the senior national team, playing the full 90 minutes and conceding a last-minute penalty in the 0:4 away loss against Spain in a 2026 World Cup qualifier.
+On 14 October 2025, he earned his first cap for the senior national team, playing the full 90 minutes and conceding a last-minute penalty in the 0–4 away loss against Spain in a 2026 World Cup qualifier.